isomerpages/moe-khengchengsch/_departments/Physical Education & Health Management.md

   color:black">P1 – P6</span></p></td></tr></tbody></table>

-##### <b>Health Management</b>
+##### **Health Management**

-<span style="font-size:16.0pt;font-family:Arial;color:black">With effect from 2016, Health Education (Physical Health) programmes are subsumed under the PE&amp;HE Department.
-The programmes are listed as follows:<br><br>
+With effect from 2016, Health Education (Physical Health) programmes are subsumed under the PE&amp;HE Department.
+The programmes are listed as follows:

-<span style="font-size:16.0pt;font-family:Arial;color:black"><b>Dental Health</b><br>
+**Dental Health**

-<span style="font-size:16.0pt;font-family:Arial;color:black">Students from Primary 1 and 2 are given lessons on how to brush their teeth by the school dental nurse.
+Students from Primary 1 and 2 are given lessons on how to brush their teeth by the school dental nurse.
 Primary 3 to 6 students receive two check-ups with the dental nurse within the year.
-There are also talks from the School Dental Nurse for the students to further educate them on ways to keep their teeth healthy and clean.<br>
+There are also talks from the School Dental Nurse for the students to further educate them on ways to keep their teeth healthy and clean.

-<span style="font-size:16.0pt;font-family:Arial;color:black"><b>School Health Screening</b><br>
+**School Health Screening**

-<span style="font-size:16.0pt;font-family:Arial;color:black">School Health Screening takes place once every year where students receive check-ups on their eyesight, back and necessary injections.<br>
+School Health Screening takes place once every year where students receive check-ups on their eyesight, back and necessary injections.

-<span style="font-size:16.0pt;font-family:Arial;color:black"><b>Health Fair</b><br>
+**Health Fair**

-<span style="font-size:16.0pt;font-family:Arial;color:black">Health Fair is held annually in August to raise awareness among students on health topics not covered in the Physical Health and Fitness.
-These include ‘Care for our Kidneys’, “Why drink milk?” and other domains of health.<br>
+Health Fair is held annually in August to raise awareness among students on health topics not covered in the Physical Health and Fitness.
+These include ‘Care for our Kidneys’, “Why drink milk?” and other domains of health.

-<span style="font-size:16.0pt;font-family:Arial;color:black"><b>Myopia</b><br>
+**Myopia**

-<span style="font-size:16.0pt;font-family:Arial;color:black">The eye care week on myopia takes place in Term 2 Weeks 1 &amp; 2.
+The eye care week on myopia takes place in Term 2 Weeks 1 &amp; 2.
 An exhibition on eye care is held at the HE corner for students to understand and create awareness about proper eye care.
-An assembly talk is also held in conjunction with eye care week.<br>
+An assembly talk is also held in conjunction with eye care week.

-<span style="font-size:16.0pt;font-family:Arial;color:black"><b>Anti-Drug</b><br>
+**Anti-Drug**

-<span style="font-size:16.0pt;font-family:Arial;color:black">Preventive Drug Education empowers our upper primary students with the knowledge of commonly abused drugs and prevents them from falling prey to drug abuse.
-This programme takes place in term 3 when the Anti-drug bus visits the school.<br>
+Preventive Drug Education empowers our upper primary students with the knowledge of commonly abused drugs and prevents them from falling prey to drug abuse.
+This programme takes place in term 3 when the Anti-drug bus visits the school.

-## Physical Education Committee
+### Physical Education Committee

 <table class="MsoNormalTable" border="1" cellspacing="3" cellpadding="0" width="754" style="width:565.5pt;mso-cellspacing:1.5pt;border:solid windowtext 2.25pt;
  mso-yfti-tbllook:1184;mso-border-insideh:2.25pt solid windowtext;mso-border-insidev:
  2.25pt solid windowtext"><tbody><tr style="mso-yfti-irow:0;mso-yfti-firstrow:yes"><td width="481" style="width:360.75pt;border:solid windowtext 2.25pt;